NHN-SIU/automatic-carnival/README.md

 Key functionalities:

 1. Display a list of samband with relevant metadata.
-2. Direct links to switch to map or graph view for a specific samband.
-3. Filtering functionality based on a single field value at a time.
+1. Filtering functionality based on a single field value at a time.
+1. Switch to map or graph with the specific samband filtered upon.

 **Note:** Unlike the map view, the list does not currently support filtering by multiple values in the same field (e.g., showing samband in both **"Bergen"** and **"Oslo"** at the same time).

+### Single samband fetaure
+This feature can be used by clicking a specific samband in the samband list
+1. View information of a specific samband
+1. Direct links to switch to map or graph view for a specific samband.
+1. Advanced settings
+1. Notes
+1. Change Log

 ### Map Feature